Atlas is a simple package cloner tool. It manages project dependencies in an isolated deps/ directory.

 Atlas works by managing two files for you, the project.nimble file and the nim.cfg file.
 You can edit these manually too, Atlas doesn't touch what should be left untouched.

-Atlas uses git commits internally; version requirements are translated to git commits via git show-ref --tags.
+Atlas uses git commits internally; version requirements are translated to git commits via git tags and a fallback of searching Nimble file commits.

 Atlas does not call the Nim compiler for a build, instead it creates/patches a nim.cfg file for the compiler.
 For example: